SeanPesce/Direct3D9-Overlay/Readme.md

 ## Overview

-A Direct3D9 Wrapper DLL/classes with a built-in overlay framework that implements an in-game CLI and text feed for printing on-screen messages in DirectX 9 programs. ~~[Plugins](https://github.com/SeanPesce/Direct3D9-Overlay#plugins) are also supported for extending the features/functionality of the overlay~~ (**Update:** Plugins are still supported, but [see below](https://github.com/SeanPesce/Direct3D9-Overlay#plugins)).
+A Direct3D9 Wrapper DLL/classes with a built-in overlay framework that implements an in-game CLI and text feed for printing on-screen messages in DirectX 9 programs.
+[Plugins](https://github.com/SeanPesce/Direct3D9-Overlay#plugins) are also supported for extending the features/functionality of the overlay.

 ## Media